Roboy/soncreo/README.md

-# Soncreo
+# Roboy Soncreo
-Library for Speech Generation
+Roboy Soncreo (from Lat. *sonus* - sound and *creō* - I create, make, produce) - a library for Speech Generation based on Deep Learning models